Yeast infections

 - Certain antibiotics kill normal and harmful vaginal bacteria.

-- Even when antibiotics are used for treatment of other illnesses, they may change the bacteria in the vagina.
+- Even when antibiotics are used to treat other illnesses, they may change the bacteria in the vagina.
 This leads to yeast overgrowth.

 Diabetes

-- Diabetes raises blood sugar levels, making the body a good place for yeast to grow.
+- Diabetes raises blood sugar levels.
+This makes the body a good place for yeast to grow.

-- Yeast infections may happen often and are harder to control when blood sugars are high.
+- Yeast infections may happen often.
+They are harder to control when blood sugars are high.

 Warmth and moisture in the vaginal area

-- Yeast thrives when it is warm, humid.
+- Yeast thrives when it is warm and humid.

-- Sweating, discharge, or not keeping the area dry (wearing a damp bathing suit or pantyhose for hours) puts you at higher risk of getting a yeast infection.
+- Sweating, discharge, or not keeping the area dry puts you at higher risk.
+Do not wear a damp bathing suit or pantyhose for hours.

 Douching

-- This removes healthy secretions and dries the surface of the vagina.
+- TThis removes healthy secretions.
+It dries the surface of the vagina.

 - Normal bacteria are also washed away.
 This lets yeast overgrow.